Pol1sher/TrashDot/README.md

-**TrashDot Engine is a feature-packed, cross-platform game engine to create 2D and 3Dish games from a unified interface.** It provides a comprehensive set of common tools, so that users can focus on making games without having to reinvent the wheel.
+**TrashDot Engine is a feature-packed, cross-platform game engine to create 2D and 3Dish games from a unified interface.** It provides a comprehensive set of common tools, so that users can focus on making games without having to reinvent the wheel(unless you want to do 3D).
 Games can be exported with one click to a number of platforms, including the major desktop platforms (Linux, macOS, Windows), mobile platforms (Android, iOS), as well as Web-based platforms (HTML5).